-Tree means a woody or fibrous perennial plant with an upright trunk of four and one-half inches or more DBH or 12 or more feet in overall height.
+Tree means a woody or fibrous perennial plant with an upright trunk of 4 1/2 inches or more DBH or 12 or more feet in overall height.
 A tree species include palms, Pandanas, Traveler's trees (Ravenella madagascarienis) and Clerodendrum species.